Allogeneic Transplant (Bone Marrow & Stem Cell)

 • During the collection, the donor may have tingling or numbness around their lips.
 This is caused by a loss of calcium and often gets better by eating some calcium tablets.

-• The donor may also have hand cramping which is caused by the blood-thinning agent used during collection.
+• The donor may also have hand cramping, which is caused by the blood-thinning agent used during collection.
 This will go away when the collection is done.

 The whole collection takes 3-4 hours.

-What steps will the patient take before the transplant?
+What happens before the transplant?

-You may also hear these steps called the “preparative regimen”.
-In the days before your transplant, you will get high doses of chemotherapy and in some cases radiation.
+In the days before your transplant, you will get high doses of chemotherapy and may have radiation.
 These steps are taken to prepare your body to receive the donor’s cells.
 Chemotherapy is given for a few reasons:

 • To destroy your marrow and immune system so that it does not attack the donor's cells.